Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

     ) external returns (QueuedDeallocation[]);

     /**
-     * @notice Complete queued deallocations of magnitude for an operator.
+     * @notice Complete queued deallocations of slashable stake for an operator.
-     * Deallocates magnitude from an operatorSet that currently has allocations.
-     * Decrementing the operatorSet magnitude and incrementing the nonslashable magnitude as a result.
-     * NOTE: that the nonslashable amounts from deallocationAmounts may actually be less than expected due to slashing *
+     * Increments the nonslashable magnitude of the operator by the sum of all deallocation amounts for each strategy.
+If the operator was slashed, this will be a smaller amount than during queuing.
+     *
      * @param queuedDeallocations deallocations that were queued and are to be completed */